 All ballots must clearly indicate the office or question title and the maximum number of choices allowed for each contest.

-In an electronic ballot marking interface, the information for each contest includes, in a consistent order: The title of the office or ballot question, including any distinguishing information such as the length of the term or the jurisdiction
+In an electronic ballot marking interface, the information for each contest includes, in a consistent order: The title of the office or ballot question, including any distinguishing information such as the length of the term or the jurisdiction.

-The maximum number of selections allowed in the contest
+The maximum number of selections allowed in the contest.

-In the audio format only, the number of options or candidates
+In the audio format only, the number of options or candidates.

-If any selections have already been made, the number of selections remaining
+If any selections have already been made, the number of selections remaining.

-In the audio format only, if any selections have been made, the currently selected candidates or options
+In the audio format only, if any selections have been made, the currently selected candidates or options.

-Any instructions or reminders of how to find marking instructions, placed visually and in audio after the contest information
+Any instructions or reminders of how to find marking instructions, placed visually and in audio after the contest information.